 DID patients are masters at acting “normal” whenever a switch has happened, trying hard not to attract attention to themselves.
 Periods of disorientation/amnesia tend to be less frequent as therapy progresses and the patients’ PTSD is reduced and trust is built.
 If you know someone who has DID and needs a hug, give it and do it gladly.
 Be honored that they let you in and told you something so personal, it means they think you are someone dependable, clean and whom they can trust.

 Dissociative Identity disorder is more common than most people realize.
 It can be subtle and not always obvious.
 There are a lot of famous people throughout history and in present days who have experienced or are living with DID.
 More and more these people are opening up and showing us their world.
 Many of these amazing people are very well respected and known.
 I can give you a few names most would recognize; Mozart, Beethoven, Leonardo Da Vinci, Aristotle and Vincent van Gogh.
 They are but a handful of many who have walked throughout our history and contributed to the betterment of our world.
-We tend to idolized their achievements/gifts yet are still unable to fully accept that which made them the way they were/are.
+We tend to idolized their achievements/gifts yet are still unable to fully accept that which made them different.